PureMoney/ReactSite/README.md

 # ReactSite
-Reactjs edition of the RockStable website
+Reactjs edition of the RockStable website by Jacob and Careu